Algebraic fiber spaces and curvature of higher direct images: Estimates of the holomorphic sectional curvature and hyperbolicity

 \subsection{The Calabi-Yau case}

-Let $\omega>0$ be an arbitrary K\"ahler form on the total space $X$ of the fibration $p$.
-As before $t$ denites a local coordinate on the base, and now let $V$ be the horizontal lift of $\partial/\partial t$ with respect to $\omega$.
+Let $\Omega>0$ be an arbitrary K\"ahler form on the total space $X$ of the fibration $p$.
+As before $t$ denotes a local coordinate on the base, and we let $V$ be the horizontal lift of $\partial/\partial t$ with respect to $\Omega$.
 The Kodaira-Spencer representative $\kappa$, and the holomorphic sections $u^q$ of $\H^{n-q,q}$ are defined as in the canonically polarized case.